Brand Sentiment Analysis

 While this may be considered a drastic example, it still goes to show how brand monitoring and customer sentiments can have an adverse impact on organizations big or small.
 Hence, continuously monitoring your brand’s pulse is critical.

-Customer Sentiment Analysis to Manage Your Brand’s Reputation
+Brand Sentiment Analysis to Manage Your Brand’s Reputation

 A chart created by BrandMentions depicts the different emotional terms and how they attribute to the overarching feeling of sad, mad, scared, joyful, peaceful, and powerful.
 As most comments and reviews written by consumers are emotionally driven, two terms help categorize the sentiment.

 Sentiment polarity indicates if the feelings are largely positive or negative, whereas sentiment magnitude also known as sentiment intensity shows how strong the customer’s feeling is about that sentiment.
-A study on the subject, mapping the differences between polarity and intensity can be found here.

 Improvements Through Listening

-Gaining an understanding about how your product makes customers feel is an integral part of the feedback loop.
-Knowledge of positive and negative sentiments can be used to make improvements in the product specs, customer experience, and even user interactions.
-Knowing if an employee was rude to a customer, or if the ordering experience was difficult and lengthy, or even if the product didn’t match expectations, can help implement reversive measures.
+Gaining an understanding of how your product makes customers feel is an integral part of the feedback loop.
+Knowledge of positive and negative sentiments can be used to make improvements in product specs, customer experience, and even user interactions.

 Managing Online Reputation

-Sentiment polarity and intensity allows brands to engage with customers in a better manner.
+Sentiment polarity and intensity allow brands to engage with customers in a better manner.
 Knowing the pain points they face, corrective actions via better advertising, communication, and replies, can be taken before the situation snowballs and becomes difficult to correct.
 The new-age customer prefers honest communication and studies have shown that consumers prefer interacting with brands that are transparent.
 This in turn fosters loyalty and allows companies to even reverse negative sentiment.

 Crisis Aversion

 Several past incidents pertaining to large and small companies have had a huge impact on how customers interact with and feel about the brand.
 Starbucks for instance went viral in 2015 over a racially charged message written on a coffee cup in bad taste.
 It was a PR nightmare.
-Ola recently had to deal with their exploding bike crisis.
-Every other month there are several businesses that experience the “Starbucks incident” that cannot always be averted, but the right action taken at the right time can ease the situation.

-Customer sentiment analysis can be a valuable tool for brands to monitor and manage their online reputation.
+Brand sentiment analysis can be a valuable tool for brands to monitor and manage their online reputation.
 By continuously analyzing customer feedback, including negative reviews or commentary, brands can identify potential issues before they escalate into major problems.

 Through sentiment analysis, brands can assess the category of damage and the associated response required, such as a public apology, compensation, or corrective action.
 This proactive approach allows companies to take preemptive corrective measures that can demonstrate their commitment to customer satisfaction and build trust with their audience.